xaur/decred-proposals/Decred-Market-Makers.md

 ### Grapefruit Trading

-- Cheaper, looser spread, lower liquidity, less uptime.
+- Cheaper, lower liquidity, less uptime.
 Only proposal which does not require reimbursement of trading fees.

 **Offer:**